mldelaserna/db-servlet-connection-pool/README.md

 on OpenShift.

-We use the automaticalu created connection pool
+We use the automaticaly created connection pool

-See the conetion creating
+See how we creat the connetion in

 `src/lu/lllc/DBConnection.java`